Consonant mutation: Celtic languages

 Older textbooks on Gaelic sometimes refer to the c → ch mutation as "aspiration", but it is not aspiration in the sense of the word used by modern phoneticians, and linguists prefer to speak of lenition here.

 Historically, the Celtic initial mutations originated from progressive assimilation and sandhi phenomena between adjacent words.
 For example, the mutating effect of the conjunction a 'and' is from the word once having the form *ak, and the final consonant influenced the following sounds.

 Welsh

 Welsh has three main classes of initial consonant mutation: soft mutation (treiglad meddal); nasal mutation (treiglad trwynol); and aspirate mutation, which is sometimes called spirant mutation (treiglad llaes).
-The fourth category is mixed mutation, which calls for a aspirate mutation if possible but otherwise a soft mutation.
+The fourth category is mixed mutation, which calls for an aspirate mutation if possible but otherwise a soft mutation.
 The following tables show the range of Welsh mutations with examples.
 A blank cell indicates that no change occurs.